Hates/which_mazes/README.md

 		Make it the current cell
 ```

 Most implementations use bitwise operations to keep a track of the paths but I would like to have an actual `Cell` model to represent the individual cells of a maze.
+While this can all be done in memory without the need to store the data, as the outline asks for a rails app I will store the actual mazes in the database.

 Resources: